There are literary clues galore in Try and Catch Me, but can Columbo connect the dots, or will a killer crime writer get away with murder?

 So where do these clues lead?

 - Edmund scratched Abigail’s safe deposit boxes.
-When Columbo puts them back into the correct order, they reveal an arrow pointing up at the broken light bulb.
+When Columbo puts the boxes back into order, they reveal an arrow pointing up at the broken light bulb.

 - The paper scraps are from Abigail’s manuscript.
 They don’t fit together because one piece is missing.
 Edmund hid it in the light fitting.